AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 For bayesian analysis we need two things:
 Likelihood of data
 beliefs in term of a prior

+Active Inference for Self-Organizing Multi-LLM Systems: A Bayesian Thermodynamic Approach to Adaptation Multimedia Review

 Assumptions
 We think that rather to store values in memory we can compute priors and update priors as we go along.
 This way we can do continuous learning through bayesian interpretation of actions.

 We assume through bayesian brain hypothesis that the bayesbrainGPT builds probabilistic models that can explicitly represent dependencies, covariances and interaciotns among variables.
 We handle precision
 We handle covariance and interrelations of factors by using precision precision adn incertany and modeling it as a hierarchical model .This would allow higher level priors rto capture global dependences.
 Fore example a high-level model might encode typical weather patterns taht affect multiple lower-level variables like temperature , humidity and rain.
+Un
 The brain might encode this uncertainty using population codes, where neural activity patterns reflect variance (uncertainty about a single variable) and covariance (how two variables relate).
 Since we are using llms as proxy of experience data storage similar to what the brain does, we are going to assume this encoding as well for now.
 State representation
 Brain develops priors over time based on past experiences and learned regularities about the world.
 These priors act as a framework for interpreting new sensory input.
 Large language models have many priors embedded in their language.
 In order for LLMs to autocomplete the following words, they will do so by probabilistically choosing the best token until it reaches a stop.
 Language gotten from the internet has priors embedded in it.
 When we say, or type something we do it based on our assumptions.
 Having the experience of the whole internet, we could benefit from these priors or factors for decision making.
 Then these pre=existing expectations are used by the brain to make sense of the incoming sensory data.